dexe-network/DeXe-Protocol/docs/Developers/DAO/SmartContracts/GovPools/Voting.md

 # 🗳 Voting

-Pool **DAO** members can vote on existing proposals with their own tokens or with delegated tokens.
+**DAO** pool members can vote on existing proposals with their own tokens or with delegated tokens.

 #